Mónica Serra General Manager La Roche Posay Spain & Portugal

 We saw that the help we needed was precisely to see how we help the team to become a high-performing team capable of meeting these challenges.
 How do we get there, how do we accompany the team, how do we transform it.

 With strong teams you can challenge yourself and you can do it.
 The issue is how long it takes.
-If it's going to take three or four years to get a high-performance team capable of accelerating, it's too late.
+If you are going to take three or four years to get a high-performance team capable of accelerating, it is too late.
 In this type of growth and at these market speeds, in six months you have to be delivering results and accompanying the business.
 For me, the word acceleration is the key.

 At the end of the day, when you're in these kinds of markets, in these kinds of brands and these kinds of accelerations, there's a lot of pressure and the impact for the teams is powerful.
 There is a lot of pride, the pace is frenetic and there is a lot of expectation on the team.
 A young team, very talented, with a lot of potential to develop, which had to be trained to experience this type of situation.